Affiliate links on SoundGuys may earn us a commission. Learn more.

 Can you use the Amps Air Plus for phone calls?

 Sol Republic’s microphone system isn’t going to win any awards but it’s fine for casual phone calls.
 The array amplifies sound, making it easier for the person on the other end of the call to hear what you’re saying.
-A major drawback to this is the introduction of noise and distortion: the mic amplifies everything, not just your voice, so static and the proximity effect are made even more apparent.
+A major drawback to this is the introduction of noise and distortion: the mic amplifies everything, not just your voice.

 Sol Republic Amps Air Plus microphone demo: